dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 (9.21)

-Despite the extensive use of lumping, this result turns out to be exact—as do many energy-based spring analyses.
+Despite the extensive use of lumping, this result turns out to be exact — as do many energy-based spring analyses.
 The circular frequency 𝑓 = 𝜔/2𝜋

 has the same structure: